-Geisler goes on to liken the various worldviews to colored glasses through which people see themselves and the universe around them.
-Everything is given the "tint" or "hue" of whatever particular "worldview glasses" the person happens to be wearing.
-Moreover, since the vast majority of people are used to just one pair of these world view glasses from the time of their earliest recollections, they are not predisposed -- even were they able -- to lay those glasses aside (even temporarily) in order to look at the world through another pair of glasses.
+Geisler goes on to liken the various world views to colored glasses through which people see themselves and the universe around them.
+Everything is given the "tint" or "hue" of whatever particular "world view glasses" the person happens to be wearing.
+Moreover, since the vast majority of people are used to just one pair of glasses from the time of their earliest recollections, they are not predisposed -- even were they able -- to lay those glasses aside (even temporarily) in order to look at the world through another pair of glasses.

 The glasses analogy is a good one as we shall see!

-The way people see reality can be termed their worldview.
+The way people see reality can be termed their world view.
 In Latin, Greek, Sanskrit, English, and certain other languages, one meaning for the word "see" is "know."
-For example, in English, people sometimes use "I see" to mean "I understand."
+For example, in English, people sometimes say "I see" to mean "I understand."
 A world view is the way people see or perceive the world, the way they know it to be.
 What people see is, in part, what is there.
 It is partly who we are.
-But these combine to form one reality, one worldview.
+But these combine to form one reality, one world view.

-Approaches one and three have limited validity and practicality.
-The second approach -- the contextualization of the message by the missionary into the worldview of his respondents -- seems most in keeping with the missionary calling and the realities of culture.
+With approaches one and three having limited validity and practicality, then the second approach -- the contextualization of the message by the missionary into the world view of his respondents -- seems most in keeping with the missionary calling and the realities of culture.
 The missionary is the evangel to human beings only when they understand something about the God of whom he speaks and the true nature of the human condition.
 With God's ends in view, he begins with their starting point.
 What they believe concerning the existence and nature of reality, the world around them, and human beings in relationship to the whole is of the essence.
 Adaptation to those beliefs is one of the first requirements of missionary communication.
 This process will affect the source, substance, and style of the missionary message.

 Careful study will help a missionary to Chinese people understand why a corpse is laid out in a direct line toward the door, and why bridal parties take a circuitous route to the marriage ceremony.
 (The traditional belief was that evil spirits cannot turn corners.
 Therefore the bridal couple taking a devious route cannot be followed by evil spirits.
 In the case of the corpse, if the spirit were to become a werewolf, it would walk straight through the door and not remain in the house.)